K6L6/photo2sketch/README.md

 'tst' is an integer which refers to the number of files that should be contained under the label 'test' 'max_seq' is the variable used to specify what the maximum sequence length of the data should be.
 For example: when max_seq=250, only data which have less than or equal to a maximum sequence length of 250 will be compressed in the .npz file.

 `svg_mix` used to create a list of sketch data with different order strokes.
+Takes input in the form of a nested list as produced by `rsvg_in_folderxy`.

+`svg_reverse` used to reverse the coordinate points in a line, with list for input.

+`exp_w_order` meant to stand for expand with order.
+A function to expand svg data by changing order of strokes, and reversing strokes.

 # npz_to_arr